lee-chase/vite-js-carbon-web-components/CodeAlong.md

 Before moving on we'll refactor and tidy away the grid and column HTML into Lit Web components.

-1. First create the MyGrid component.
+1. First create the grid component.

    1. Create `./components/my-grid.js` and using the snippet or copying and pasting the following base component.